 After that, write a numeral on one half and hot glue the corresponding quantity of pom poms to the other.

-Finally, offer your child to solve the puzzle!
+Finally, offer your child the opportunity to solve the puzzle!

 How to Teach Odd and Even